Mykola-CI/rock-and-spock/README.md

 Here the last Round score was 2 : 3 for Sheldon, 5 rounds were played in the last Game, total number of Games played - three, Sheldon the Computer won two Games straight.

+### The Game Sounds

+The page loads initially with sounds off.
+Player can switch the sounds on and off by clicking the Sound Toggle button at the top right corner , which is available across all screens.
+The game have a couple of amusing sounds:
+* button clicks for __Play Game__ and __Start Round__ buttons
+* _Victory_, _Lose_ and _Tie_ sounds aiding to Player's intuitive comprehension of Round outcomes along with the red color of a winning hand holder and congratulation / commiseration messages.

 ### Smart Phones in Landscape Mode

 Current Design Concept does not assume playing in landscape mode on Smart Phone devices.
-At the same time the game looks good and playable on all standard smart phone sizes in portrait mode.
-To avoid inconveniences for Player the banner was developed with a request to get back to portrait mode.
+At the same time the game looks good and playable on all standard smart phone sizes in a portrait mode.
+To avoid inconveniences for Player like extra scrolling and handling sliding address bars and menus caused by device specific rendering, I developed the banner with a request to get back to portrait mode.
 The banner appears only for the screen widths less than 933px and orientation mode: landscape.

+All other types of mobile devices like tablets can be played in both orientation modes without any negative impact on user experience.

 ![Warning banner on the Intro screen for mobiles in landscape mode](documentation/features/intro-warning-landscape.png)